DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 5. Attach Mesh: Secure with zip ties every 4-6 inches.

-6. Install Gate: Place in opening, adding feet or velcro for stability.
+6. Install Gate: Place in opening, adding feet or Velcro for stability.

 Method 3: Repurposed Baby Gate or Storage Cube Barrier

-Repurpose items for clever cat barriers.
+Repurpose items for clever cat barriers—great for renters and budget-conscious pet owners.

 Materials Needed